-Our cultural and natural heritage
+4.2.2.2 Our cultural and natural heritage

-- History of gardening and garden design - The evolution of a garden, particularly the oldest Main Garden area: how it used to look and be used, the changing styles of garden fashion still evident today. - Use and significance of plants to Māori, including the flax collection. - The stories behind the numerous historic features (see 3.24) including Māori historic sites, the Carter Observatory and Dominion Observatory.
+- History of gardening and garden design - The evolution of a garden, particularly the oldest Main Garden area: how it used to look and be used, the changing styles of garden fashion still evident today. - Use and significance of plants to Māori, including the for food, rongoa, fibre, and construction. flax collection. - The stories behind the numerous historic features (see 3.24) including Māori historic sites, the Carter Observatory and Dominion Observatory.